mattsimoessilva/shopbridge_system-orchestration/docs/README.md

 - **LogisticsAPI** → [http://localhost:5002](http://localhost:5002)
 - **ProductAPI** → [http://localhost:5003](http://localhost:5003)

-Inside the Docker Compose network, services can call each other using their service names (`orderapi`, `logisticsapi`, `productapi`) as hostnames.
+Within the Docker Compose network, services can communicate with one another using their respective service names (`orderapi`, `logisticsapi`, `productapi`) as hostnames.

 ---

 ## Notes

-- Each microservice can still be developed independently in its own repository.
+- Each microservice maintains independence and can continue development within its own repository.
-- Updates to a microservice should be pulled into the orchestration repo by updating its submodule reference.
+- Updates to a microservice are integrated into this orchestration repository by **updating the respective submodule reference**.
-- SQLite databases are persisted in Docker volumes, so data will survive container restarts.
+- SQLite databases are persisted via Docker volumes, guaranteeing data availability across container restarts.

 ---

 ## References